-Oil and gas explorer Pioneer Natural Resources' frontier is not in the Western prairies, but below them, and below the Rocky Mountains, the Midcontinent, West Texas, South Texas, and elsewhere.
-The large independent exploration and production company reported proved reserves of about 799.5 million barrels of oil equivalent in 2014.
-The vast majority of the company's reserves are found within the US (including in Alaska, where the company was the first independent explorer to produce from a North Slope oilfield).
-Its main assets are in Texas.
-It has stakes in more than 10,710 net producing wells.
+Oil and gas explorer Pioneer Natural Resources' frontier is not on the Western prairies, but below ground in the oil and gas basins of West Texas, a gas basin in the Southern Rocky Mountains, and elsewhere.
+The large independent exploration and production company reported proved reserves of about 664.4 million barrels of oil equivalent in 2015.
+The vast majority of the company's reserves are found in Texas (primarily in the oil rich and relatively low cost Permian Basin oil fields) and in Colorado (the Raton gas field).
+Pioneer Natural Resources has stakes in more than 9,794 net producing wells.

-The company has only one reportable operating segment -- oil and gas exploration and production.
-In 2014 Pioneer Natural Resources drilled 1,423 gross (1,242 net) development wells, 99% of which were successfully completed as productive wells (for a total drilling cost of $4.9 billion).
+The company is engaged in oil and gas exploration and production.
+In 2015 Pioneer Natural Resources drilled 870 gross (719 net) development wells, 99% of which were successfully completed as productive wells (for a total drilling cost of $3.9 billion).

 Sales and Marketing

-Pioneer Natural Resources' revenues come from its US operations where the oil firm focuses on exploiting low-risk, long-lived basins.
+Pioneer Natural Resources' revenues come from its Texas and Colorado operations where the oil firm focuses on exploiting low-risk, long-lived basins.
 The strategies employed to achieve this mission are predicated on maintaining financial flexibility, capital allocation discipline and enhancing net asset value through accretive drilling programs, joint ventures, and acquisitions.
-It also pursues derivative arrangements covering a portion of its oil, NGL and gas production.
+It also pursues derivative arrangements covering a portion of its oil, NGL, and gas production.

 The company is also selling non-core properties to pay down debt.